Stuyk/altv-athena/documentation/commands.md

 ## Commands

 Commands that are built-in to the current Framework.
-They also have permissions and are restricted to certain users.
+They also have permissions and are restricted to certain admin groups.

 ```text
 /ac [message] - Speak to other admins